Armand Peschard-Sverdrup: PS International

-Peschard-Sverdrup founded the international consulting firm PS International in 2004.
-After several years focusing exclusively on US-Mexico relations, Peschard-Sverdrup and the organization expanded globally, opening offices in Atlanta and Buenos Aires, in addition to its first office in Mexico City.
+Peschard-Sverdrup founded the international consulting firm PS International in 2004 (www.psintl.com).
+After several years focusing exclusively on Mexico for private sector clients, Peschard-Sverdrup and his firm expanded globally, opening offices in Atlanta and Buenos Aires, in addition to its first office in Mexico City.

 Since founding PS International, Peschard-Sverdrup has developed expertise in operational risk assessments, risk mitigation and management strategies, due diligence for mergers and acquisitions and private equity financing, and business intelligence.
+PS International has years of experience assisting clients in the mining, pharmaceutical and private equity industries.

 Writing

 Peschard-Sverdrup has written several important texts on US-Mexico bilateral relations.
 They've received overwhelmingly positive assessments from US policy experts, including Thomas F. McLarty, as well as James Baker III, who wrote about Peschard's 2005 co-authored work, Mexican Governance: From Single-Party Rule to Divided Government:

 "By chronicling the good and bad of the contemporary revolution in Mexico, Armand Peschard-Sverdrup and Sara Rioff have compiled a book that expertly examines the evolution of a country of great importance to the United States as the two countries head into the twenty-first century."